aymanshahriar/Job-Board-Database-and-API/README.md

 Here is a link to the API documentation: https://documenter.getpostman.com/view/10644681/Szf24qLW

-For details of how this project was implemented and the list of API endpoints, please take a look at the project description document
+For details of how this project was implemented and the list of API endpoints, please take a look at the project description document.
+In addition, an Entity Relation diagram and Relational Model have been created to communicate the structure of the database